 Local EV Charger Regulations

 • All EV chargers and connections need to be installed by a licensed electrician and must meet National Electrical Code (NEC) safety requirements.
+No exceptions!

 Infographic with a Caccia Plumbing logo and detailed Step-By-Step Guide to Installing an EV Charger